vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Vectors/Positions And Directions.md

 <canvas id="vectors-map__local" width="500" height="500"></canvas>

 There can be many different local spaces, it's a frame of reference aligned to anything.
-In Unity a Transform is a way to define a new local space.
+In Unity a [transform](https://docs.unity3d.com/Manual/class-Transform.html) is a way to define a new local space.
 There's a local space relative to any object on our island, any tree, bird, rock, or boat has its own local space.

 ::::hidden
 :::{#boat-img}